RunguoWu/Ovatools/README.md

 The health economic model consists of a decision tree model and a Markov model.
 To use the decision tree model, first open the psa_decision_tree.R, which is used for probabilistic sensitivity analysis (PSA).
 When using it for deterministic analysis, set i = 1001.

 psa_decision_tree.R calls fn_master_decision_tree.R, which is the master function to run the decision tree.
-In it, I = 1001: means using the deterministic parameters byAge = TRUE: use the by-age accuracy for the CA125 test.
+In it, i = 1001: means using the deterministic parameters byAge = TRUE: use the by-age accuracy for the CA125 test.
 The default.
 accuracy_file: the name of the input accuracy file.
 Currently, we only provide the “byAgeOnly_niceUS” file.
 It has separate CA125 accuracy by age 50.
 You could make your accuracy file using the same structure of this file. adj_pop = TRUE: use the CA125 tested population data.
 It is the default, and currently we only provide this population data.